utlib/iiif-to-go-viscoll/README.md

 ## Usage

 To begin, simply run `start.bat` for Windows, `start.command` for Mac OS X, or `start.sh` for Ubuntu.
 The box should start up within a minute.
 When it is done starting up, a browser window should appear showing Viscoll at `http://localhost:3000`.
 The default login credentials are `user@viscoll.com / goviscoll`.
+If you sign up additional users, you must visit `http://localhost:1080` to access the simulated confirmation email required for activating their accounts.

 To end, simply run `stop.bat` for Windows, `stop.command` for Mac OS X, or `stop.sh` for Ubuntu.